Martin-Muraskovas/cicd_learning/CICD.md

   - Once Job 1 has been triggered and completed, job 2 will be activated.
   - A dev branch is required for this.
   - Once changes have been saved to the dev branch, these changes should be tested, and if the tests pass, they will then be merged with the main branch.
-- Job 3 CD
+- Job 3 Production Environment
   - Create an EC-2 instance
   - Set up the security groups and dependencies.
   - Get the latest code from the 2nd job onto the instance.
   - SSH in and manually test this code
-- Job 4 CDE
+- Job 3 CDE
-  - Give Jenkins the SSH credentials to login to the EC-2 instance from Job 3
+  - Give Jenkins the SSH credentials to login to the EC-2 instance
   - Have Jenkins navigate to the app folder and run the app in the background.